Thermopower in an anisotropic two-dimensional Weyl semimetal: Thermopower in presence of a quantizing magnetic field

 \section{Thermopower in presence of a quantizing magnetic field}

-Having obtained the zero magnetic field thermopower, we next turn to the thermopower in the presence of a quantizing magnetic ({\it i.e.} orbital motion is fully quantized), which basically corresponds to the high field limit.
-In this case, the transverse thermoelectric coefficients $L_{xy},L_{yx}\ne 0$.
-Thus the Seebeck coefficients are given by (see Eq.~\ref{eq:general}):
+Having obtained the zero magnetic field thermopower, we next turn to the thermopower in the presence of a quantizing magnetic ({\it i.e.}, orbital motion is fully quantized) applied along the $z$-direction, which basically corresponds to the high field limit.
+In this case, the transverse thermoelectric coefficients $L_{xy}$ and $L_{yx} $ are nonzero.
+Thus, the Seebeck coefficients are given by [see Eq.~\eqref{eq:general}]:

-Here we have used the fact that $L^{ij}_{yx}=-L^{ij}_{xy}$ in the strong field limit\cite{Girvin_1982}.
+Here we have used the fact that $L^{ij}_{yx}=-L^{ij}_{xy}$ in the strong field limit \cite{Girvin_1982}.
 We now focus on the dissipationless limit, where the heat current is obtained by Hall edge, because of the diverging scattering time.
 In this limit, $L_{xy}^{11}\gg L_{xx}^{11},\, L_{yy}^{11}$, which in turn leads to $S_{xx}\simeq L_{xy}^{12}/L_{xy}^{11}=S_{yy}$.
 Thus, the Seebeck coefficient in the dissipationless limit turns out to be symmetric in both $x$ and $y$-directions, as opposed to the cases discussed in the preceding sections where $S_{xx}\ne S_{yy}$ (without transverse coefficients).
 In the following, we concentrate only on the Seebeck coefficient along the $x$-direction, allowing a heat current along the same direction.

-A very useful proposition regarding Seebeck coefficient in materials is that it can be thought of as electronic entropy per unit net charge density, i.e., $S_{\alpha\alpha}={\mathcal S\over e\,n_0}\,$, where $\mathcal S$ is the total entropy, and $n_0$ is the electron density.
+A very useful proposition regarding Seebeck coefficient in materials is that it can be thought of as electronic entropy per unit (net) charge density, i.e., $S_{\alpha\alpha}=\frac {\mathcal S} {e\,n_0}\,$, where $\mathcal S$ is the total entropy, and $n_0$ is the electron density.
 Although this idea was subject to considerable debates for several years \cite{review}, it is now a well-accepted fact, and there is an extensive literature to support this \cite{Bergman2010,alan, Chaikin1976,yu1965}.
 We note that this relation between thermopower and entropy holds at all temperature, and even in the dissipationless limit.
 In Appendix~\ref{entropy}, we provide the relation between $L_{xy}$ and the electronic entropy of materials.
 With this, we proceed to find the thermopower in the presence of magnetic field.

 The total entropy can be expressed in terms of the Fermi-Dirac distribution $f$ function as \cite{Skinner2018,Bergman2010}:

 where $f_n=f(\epsilon_n-\mu)$, and $\epsilon_n$ denotes the Landau level energy.
 For a magnetic field $\mathbf H = H \,\hat{\mathbf z}$, and using the Landau gauge $\boldsymbol{A} = (- H\,y,0, 0)$, the Landau levels are obtained to be \cite{landau-level}: